starodubtsevconsulting/google-photos-take-away/README.md

 How to use:

-We assume you did dowload all the zips to single folder.
+We assume you’ve downloaded all the ZIP files into a single folder (this could be improved if Google had an API to request and download everything automatically — but no, I don’t think they’ll ever do that; it’s not in their interest 🙂).
+So we assume you download the ZIPs once.

 ```
 `./manage_takeout_zips.sh /media/sergii/60034cb1-fe02-445b-aaf9-356d9bc58d93/takeout